Complete Guide to the Hotel Guest Cycle

 Now, let’s dive in.

-In short, the hotel guest cycle describes the stages people go through when planning and embarking on their travels.
+In short, the hotel guest cycle definition refers to the stages people go through when planning and embarking on their travels.
 It includes everything from the moment a consumer has the idea for a trip all the way through to the post-departure period.

 Every hotel department is involved in the guest cycle at some point.
 And some departments will be engaged during the hotel guest cycle more than once.